tfabris/BlueGigaEmpeg/README.md

 flags in the BlueGigaEmpeg.ino sketch file.
 Refer to the code comments accompanying these flags in the file to understand what they do.

-      empegSendCommandDebug
       displayEmpegSerial
       displayTracksOnSerial
-      typeZtoPair

-The "typeZtoPair" flag is particularly useful when the BlueGigaEmpeg module is permanently mounted in your car.
-It will allow you to initiate RESET/PAIR mode on the BlueGigaEmpeg from a connected laptop, without having to physically press the RESET/PAIR button.
-This can be helpful if you have mounted the BlueGigaEmpeg module in a hard-to-reach location where the RESET/PAIR button is inaccessible.
-Enable the flag and re-upload the sketch to the Arduino, after which, if you type Z in the serial debug console, the BlueGigaEmpeg will go into RESET/PAIR mode, the same as if you had pressed the button.
+      logLineByLine
+      autoReconnectMode
+      PerformUtf8Conversion

 ####  Useful debugging commands in the BlueGiga WT32i iWrap command language:

-Typing any of these into the serial terminal should send these commands to the Bluetooth chip directly.
+Typing any of these into the serial monitor should send these commands to the Bluetooth chip directly.
 Many will echo a response.
 The Bluetooth chip will respond with "SYNTAX ERROR" if there is a problem with any command.